 Judge Belloni eventually grew tired of resolving numerous conflicts over state regulation of the tribal fishery, calling for the establishment of a comprehensive plan, agreed to by both the state and the tribes, to manage Columbia Basin fish harvests.
 Eventually, such a plan would be negotiated, implemented, and amended over the years.
-Today, the Columbia River
+Today, the Columbia River Comprehensive Management Plan is still in effect a half-century after the Belloni decision, although the district court's oversight role is now somewhat precariously perched due to statements by Belloni's latest successor.
+Nonetheless, the plan remains the longest standing example of tribal-state co-management in history and a model for other comanagement efforts.
+The Belloni decision was the first judicial recognition of the importance of the tribal sovereignty in regulating reserved rights resources.
+This Article examines the origins, effects, and legacy of the Belloni decision over the last half-century.

-[·] Jeffrey Bain Faculty Scholar & Professor of Law, Lewis and Clark Law School.
-Thanks to Kris Olson and Laurie Jordan for comments and to Mitchell Thielemann, 3L, Lewis and Clark Law School, for help with the footnotes.
+^{}Jeffrey Bain Faculty Scholar & Professor of Law, Lewis & Clark Law School.
+Thanks to Charles Wilkinson, Monte Mills, Kris Olson, and Laurie Jordan for comments on a draft of this Article, and to Mitchell Thielemann, 3L, Lewis & Clark Law School, for help with the footnotes.
+The draft was presented at Lewis & Clark Law's U.S. v.
+Oregon: 50th Anniversary Symposium on October 18th, 2019.

-[&]quot;J.D., cum laude 2019, Lewis and Clark Law School; B.A.
-2011, University of Oregon.
+^{}J.D. cum laude 2019, Lewis & Clark Law School; B.A.
+2011 University of Oregon.